UBC-VCL/VCL-content-platform/.github/pull_request_template.md

 - [ ] Requested at least one reviewer

 Connecting your PR to the corresponding ticket:
-You will see a "GitHub" button on the right side of your ticket, click this -> Attach PR -> VCL-content-platform -> find your PR from the dropdown.
+You will see a "GitHub" button on the right side of your ticket, click this -> Attach PR -> VCL-content-platform-server -> find your PR from the dropdown.